gantir/eva4-2/week1/Readme.md

 5. Map the class index to human readable label name

 API:
-Not pasting the API here as it can be crawled by bots and will incurr cost.
+Not pasting the API link here as it can be crawled by bots and will incurr cost.
 Please mail me if you want the endpoint for imagenet classification

 References:
 https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html